testillano/h2agent/README.md

 ### Usage

-Builder image is used to build the executable.
+Builder image is used to build the project.
 To run compilation over this image, again, just run with `docker`:

 ```bash
 $> envs="-e MAKE_PROCS=$(grep processor /proc/cpuinfo -c) -e BUILD_TYPE=Release"